 This years race takes place on the 27th October and is a Group 1 open to two-year-old thoroughbred colts and fillies.
-The distance is one mile and the race has traditional thrown up the next seasons Derby winner so it is viewed as one of the most important classic trials for the following season.
+The distance is one mile and the race has traditionally thrown up the next seasons Derby winner, so it is viewed as one of the most important classic trials for the following season.

 The race has a deep history and we thought it would be interesting to look at some of the background to the race before looking at the betting side.

 The race was first run in 1961 and was initially sponsored by Timeform for an initial three year period until 1964 when sponsorship was then taken over by the Observer newspaper.

 Since then the race has been sponsored by William Hill from 1976 to 1988, then The Racing Post from 1989 to 2017, until the new present day sponsor Vertem Asset Management, who have gone back to naming the race after its old name “The Futurity Stakes” and it is now the Futurity Trophy.

 The race was given its current race title in 2018.
 The Vertem Futurity Trophy is now the last Group 1 event of the British flat racing season.